fsr/detach/README.rst

 The actual directory is built by prefixing the result of the ``pattern`` expansion with the ``dir`` setting.
 The mail also provides an URL where the attachments can be reached.
-The base URL is configured by the ``url`` setting and included in the mail with the expaneded ``pattern`` appended to it.
+The base URL is configured by the ``url`` setting and included in the mail with the expanded ``pattern`` appended to it.

 In the optional ``[spam]`` section of the config file, commands which can be used to train spam and ham can be configured.
 Those have no defaults.